 On Monday, Judge Joe Lee, chief judge of the U.S. bankruptcy court in Lexington, Ky., will rule on a motion filed by Cavey and his partners, Phil and Norman Owens of Lexington, to purchase the 827-acre landmark and its seven remaining thoroughbred stallions for $26.2 million.

 Cavey said, "This is pretty heady stuff.
 I mean, the white fences of Calumet are the first thing you see when you fly into Lexington.
 It is something I had never even considered.
 But back in July, Norm and I kicked the idea around one morning, and it just sort of snow-balled."

-Cavey, a Baltimore native who attended Woodlawn High School, is involved locally in the thoroughbred business with Mrs. Augustus Riggs IV, daughter of the late Marjorie Meriwether Post.
+Cavey, a Baltimore native who attended Woodlawn High School, is involved locally in the thoroughbred business with Adelaide Riggs IV, daughter of the late Marjorie Merriweather Post.

-Cavey and Riggs operate the 500-acre Happy Retreat Farm in Woodbine, which they have developed into a large breeding and training complex that houses between 40-60 horses.
-Riggs currently has runners in training with D. Wayne Lukas and Mark Reid in New York and Philadelphia and recently hired Ben Perkins, Jr. to train a local string.
+Cavey and Riggs operate the 500-acre Happy Retreat Farm in Woodbine, which they have developed into a large breeding and training complex that houses 40 to 60 horses.
+Riggs currently has runners in training with D. Wayne Lukas and Mark Reid in New York and Philadelphia and recently hired Ben Perkins Jr. to train a local string.

 Cavey gave up his veterinary practice three years ago to devote full attention to the thoroughbred business.

 Cavey also owns the Holly Hill Training Center in Holly Hill, S.C., with Norman Owens.
 The training facility once served as the winter headquarters for Triple Crown winner Secretariat.

 Cavey said "Mrs. Riggs is supportive, but not involved" in the Calumet deal.